Some Recent Press Hits

 Publications and Works in Progress

-Regional Science and Urban Economics, Accepted, Self-Driving Cars and the City: Effects on Sprawl, Energy Consumption, and Housing Affordability, with Weihua Zhao.
+Regional Science and Urban Economics, 2020, Self-Driving Cars and the City: Effects on Sprawl, Energy Consumption, and Housing Affordability, with Weihua Zhao.

-Journal of Regional Science, Accepted, An Examination of Industry Mix Demand Indicators: The Bartik Instrument at Twenty-Five, with Dan Broxterman.
+Journal of Regional Science, 2020, An Empirical Examination of Shift‐share Instruments, with Dan Broxterman.

 Financial Analysts Journal, 2019 Missing the Mark: Mortgage Asset Valuation Accuracy and Credit Modeling, with William Doerner and Alex Bogin.